Mastering the use of lists and loops is one of the 5 fundamental skills of building algorithms:

 The following code has 3 functions declared:

-As you can see, the function names are pretty specific on what the functions do, as well as the parameters assigned to them.
+As you can see, the function names are pretty specific about what the functions do, as well as the parameters assigned to them.

 Other important things to notice: